cypress-io/cypress-documentation/content/api/commands/getcookies.md

 title: getCookies
 ---

-Get all of the browser cookies.
+Get browser cookies for the current domain or the specified domain.

 ## Syntax